-Among the various mental health platforms, individuals still yearn for tech that empathizes with their needs.
-Most apps on the market provide “simple solutions” to mental illnesses, instead of adapting to help the user.
-Pacifica is unique in that it analyzes user response to help manage anxiety, depression, and other mood disorders.
-However, in the current state of the app, users find that they get lost in its complexity and lack of personality.
+Humans naturally yearn for empathy.
+Most apps provide “simple solutions” to mental illnesses, instead of adapting to help the user.
+Pacifica uniquely analyzes user response to help manage anxiety, depression, and other mood disorders.
+However, in its current state, users find that they get lost in its complexity and lack of personality.

 I researched and designed this project in 3 weeks, during Accenture Digital's Apprentice Program at Intrepid Pursuits.